 What areas of work do we cover?

-We specialise in all matters arising from the breakdown of relationships between married, unmarried and same sex couples.
+We specialise in most matters arising from the breakdown of relationships between married, unmarried and same sex couples.

 - Divorce and Judicial separation proceedings

 - Dissolution of Civil Partnerships

 - Complex children matters